pdrakeweb/moonshot/docs/example.md

 $ aws s3api create-bucket --bucket moonshot-sample-your-name
 ```

-Then update `bin/environment` to refer to that bucket in the `S3Bucket` configuration.
+Then update `Moonfile` to refer to that bucket in the `S3Bucket` configuration.

 ### Create a configuration for your stack.